heavyai/heavydb/docs/mapd-guide/configuration.rst

 Configuration
 =============

-Before starting MapD, the ``data`` directory must be initialized.
+Before starting MapD Core, the ``data`` directory must be initialized.
 To do so, first create an empty directory at the desired path (``$MAPD_DATA``) and change the owner to the user that the server will run as (``$MAPD_USER``):